Peridot - Gem-Quality Olivine

-Diamondiferous lamproites are found at Murfreesburo, Arkansas; Argyle & Ellendale, Australia; Majhgwan-Chelima, India; Kapamba, Zambia; Aldan, Russia & Bobi, Ivory Coast.
+Diamondiferous lamproites are found at Murfreesboro, Arkansas; Argyle & Ellendale, Australia; Majhgwan-Chelima, India; Kaplamp, Zambia; Aldan, Russia & Bobi, Ivory Coast.
 The richest deposits are typically found in olivine lamproites which often alter to serpentinite (a very soft material) when exposed to the atmosphere.
 The serpentinite will erode quickly, thus such deposits are usually hidden within a field of leucite lamproites (which are much harder rock).
-Thus, this suggests a few diamonds may be found in the obviouis leucite lamproites with the diamond-stability chromites that form distinct volcanoes and flows in the area, but the locations of diamond-rich olivine lamproites are likely hidden under a few feet of soil (after being eroded for a million or so years) or lie under the sand dunes in the Kilpecker dune field.
-Along the northern edge of this field, a large sand dune field that marks the location of a major continental shear - a favorable structure for hidden lamproites.
-I can almost guarantee there are diamondiferous olivine lamproites in this area hidden under a few feet of sand.
-Lamproites are also well known for colored stones - brown, yellow & the beautiful, extremely rare Argyle 'Pinks'.
+Thus, this suggests a few diamonds may be found in the distinct leucite lamproite volcanoes that have diamond-stability chromites, but the place to search is for the hidden, diamond-rich olivine lamproites under a few feet of soil (after being eroded for a million or so years) or under the sand dunes in the Kilpecker dune field.
+Along the northern edge of this field, a large dune field marks the location of a major continental shear - a favorable structure for hidden lamproites.
+Lamproites are known for colored stones - brown, yellow & the beautiful, extremely rare Argyle 'Pinks'.
 Some have sold for >$US1 million/carat!

 Some of the first peridots cut from the Leucite Hills lamproites.
 These were donated to the Wyoming Geological Survey and displayed in the publications section on the first floor of the Daniel N. Miller Building on the University of Wyoming campus.